How to Read a Flood Elevation Certificate?

 What is the Most Important Part of the Flood Elevation Certificate?

 You will want to compare the BFE (Base Flood Elevation) to the lowest floor elevation of your home.
 This often has a big effect on the cost of your flood policy.
-If you need help understanding your flood elevation certificate, please don’t hesitate to contact one of our Flood Experts at 866-503-5663, or send us a chat!
+If you need help understanding your flood elevation certificate, please don’t hesitate to contact one of our Flood Experts at 866-503-5663.
 We’re happy to help.

 For more information on how to get an elevation certificate, or if you need one, visit: What is an Elevation Certificate (EC)?